Cion318/CMScrape/README.md

 For each url in `./data/urls.txt` a completion/failed message will be displayed in the `cmd` or `PowerShell` window.
 Once every url has been parsed a task completed will be shown.

-### Hints
-Make sure to close the .xlsx file before attempting to run the script.
-Otherwise an error message will be thrown.